The ideal rule of Backups is “3, 2, 1. 3 Copies. 2 Mediums. 1 Off site”.

 You have other options too including

-restic which provide basically the same thing but they’re a little more advanced.
+other than a Mac).
 Arq has a cloud service, but I prefer to

 Using apps like Arq,

 both open source and free (as in beer).
 While Arq is not free or

 open source, it is much easier to use and its design is very

 simple.
 Because they’re simple it means there are fewer